SEND Information report for Southery Academy 2018-19

-Contributing to the Norfolk Local Offer for Learners with SEN
+Contributing to the Norfolk Local Offer for Learners with SEND

-Welcome to our SEN Information report which is part of the Norfolk Local offer for learners with Special Educational Needs (SEN).
-All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEN. The information published must be updated annually.
+Welcome to our SEND Information report which is part of the Norfolk Local offer for learners with Special Educational Needs (SEND).
+All governing bodies of maintained schools have a legal duty to publish information on their website about the implementation of the governing body’s policy for pupils with SEND.
+The information published must be updated annually.

 At Southery Academy we are committed to working together with all members of our school community.
 This local offer has been produced with pupils, parents/carers, governors, and members of staff.
 We would welcome your feedback and future involvement in the review of our offer, so please do contact us.
 The best people to contact this year are: